 - Add in celery, corn, sour cream, cheese parsley, lemon juice and zest, half the chives and remove from heat, stirring

-- Combine all the ingredients across two baking dishes.
-If you want to freeze a meal make sure the baking dishes are freezer safe!
+- Combine all the ingredients across two medium baking dishes.

 - Sprinkle the top of each one with parmesan cheese and some chives

 - Bake in the oven for approx. 30 minutes or until golden on top